jimniels/blog/_posts/2017-04-19-designing-integrations-at-timshel.md

 ---
-title: Designing Integrations for the Admin application at Timshel
+title: Designing Integrations for the Admin Application at Timshel
 date: 2017-04-19
 tags: designProcess
 ---